ZenProjects/Zabbix-PHP-Module/README.md

 The module set **max_execution_time** to **Timeout** zabbix configuration setting.

-the module set tree variable to the script:
+The module set tree variable to the script:
 - **zabbix_timeout** - setted to **Timeout** zabbix configuration parametter, by default to 3
 - **zabbix_key** - normaly "php"
 - **zabbix_params** - array starting with php and followed by argument sended to the module (that are in [...])

-by **default** the php ini parametter are to :
+By **default** the php ini parametter are to :
 - **html_errors** = 0
 - **register_argc_argv** = 1
 - **implicit_flush** = 1